Physics, PhD—Advanced Entry

 A student who fails the written exam by less than 5 percent of the total possible score on the second attempt for that part will be automatically given an oral exam.
 A student who fails the written exam by more than 10 percent is excluded from taking an oral exam.
 These provisions apply separately to Parts 1 and 2 of the exam.

-Degree candidacy is established when the student has passed the qualifying examination and completed both the Part 1 and Part 2 course requirements.
-PhD candidacy may be achieved before completion of the advanced elective if the elective in the student’s specialization is not offered in a given year.
-The elective must be taken at the next opportunity.
+Degree candidacy is established when the student has passed the qualifying examination and completed 10 semester hours of courses.
 PhD degree candidacy is certified by the college.
 A maximum of five years after the establishment of doctoral degree candidacy is allowed for the completion of degree requirements.

 PhD Dissertation Requirement

 All PhD students are required to complete a dissertation based upon new and original research in one of the three following options:

 - In one of the current theoretical or experimental research programs in the department, under direct supervision of an advisor from the Department of Physics.
 A dissertation committee will be formed consisting of the advisor, two full-time members of the department, and an additional member, either from within the department or from an outside department or institution.

 - In a recognized interdisciplinary field involving another research area of the university, under the direct supervision of a faculty member in that field.
 In this case, an interdisciplinary committee is formed under the approval of the graduate committee, consisting of the direct supervisor, a departmental advisor, one other member of the department, and an additional member of either the department or the external department.